saarmah002/amalitech-chatapp-project/README.md

 # Chat App Frontend Project
-This a portfolio project, demonstrating a simple responsive page containing and interactive chat interface and some text.
+This is a portfolio project, demonstrating a simple responsive page containing an interactive chat interface and some text.

 View the project via the link below: